Tracy-Ann Oberman: Early life and education

-Oberman was born in Brent, Greater London, and is of Jewish background.
-She grew up in North London, attending Heathfield School for Girls, before going on to study Classics at Leeds University; however, after a year she moved to Manchester University to pursue drama.
-After graduating she was accepted into the Central School of Speech and Drama, where she trained as an actor.
+Oberman was born in Brent, Greater London, and is from a Jewish background.
+She grew up in north London, attending Heathfield School for Girls, before going on to study classics at Leeds University; however, after a year she moved to Manchester University to pursue drama.
+After graduating, she was accepted into the Central School of Speech and Drama, where she trained as an actor.
 In 1991, Oberman studied for a term at the Moscow Art Theatre School as part of her training.
 Oberman has spoken of how her drive for professionalism was a result of her parents' initial concern with her career choice.

 As she came from a strong legal background, her family "weren't wildly happy" about her desire to become an actress: "My parents were always making me watch Rumpole of the Bailey, going 'You see?
 It's just like acting, you make things up, you wear a wig and a funny outfit.
 Why not the law?'
 But I just always wanted to act, as far back as I remember."
-Her joining the Royal Shakespeare Company though, finally won her parents over.
-However, in a 2004 interview, Oberman noted that her father's death seven years earlier prevented his seeing the development of her career and her national success as an actor: "I've come a long way in my career since he died and I wish he was here to see it.
+Her joining the Royal Shakespeare Company, however, finally won her parents over.
+However, in a 2004 interview, Oberman noted that her father's death seven years earlier prevented him seeing the development of her career and her national success as an actor: "I've come a long way in my career since he died and I wish he was here to see it.
 He was a big EastEnders fan so I know he'd be very, very proud of me."